LangStream/documentation/configuration-resources/data-storage/README.md

 # DataSources and Vector Databases

-A data source resource used to interact with a database.
+A `datasource` resource used to interact with a database.

 You define datasources in the configuration.yaml file.